cirion02/YouDroveOffTheRoadTas/README.md

 levelname = the name of the level you're tasing<br>
 frameAdvance = if set the game will run in frameadvance mode, the numer you enter will specify the default amount of frames to advance.<br>
 skipFrames = the starting of frameadvance will be delayed by this amount (overwritten by breakpoints)<br>
+showHitbox = if true will show the hitboxes of signes as well as the true track limits<br>
 inputs = the actual inputs of the tas, see below

 # Input format